CERTIFICATION PROCESS AT A GLANCE

 Q. Is there reimbursement money available for certification costs?
 Am I eligible?

-A. Probably, if your operation is certified or actively seeking certification and has paid certification expenses during the past year.
-The money is available through the Organic Cost Share Program, a federal program that was renewed in 2014 for five years and is meant to offset some of the costs incurred by organic operators.
-The Program reimburses up to 75% of organic certification and inspection costs (but not late fees) with a maximum annual reimbursement of $750 for each scope of certification (crop, livestock, wild crop, processor/handler).
-MOSA has compiled a list of the state agencies that administer the Cost Share funds; these agencies typically require completion of a one-page application each fall.
-MOSA also provides verification of certification status and paid fee information, and we are happy to answer any questions you have about the program.
+A. If your operation is certified and has paid certification expenses between Oct 1 and Sept 30, your operation is eligible for reimbursement through the Organic Certification Cost Share Program (OCCSP), a federal program that was renewed in 2018 for five years and is meant to offset some of the costs incurred by organic operators.
+The Program reimburses up to 50% of organic certification and inspection costs (but not late fees) with a maximum reimbursement of $500 for each scope of certification (crop, livestock, wild crop, processor/handler).
+You can apply through your county FSA office or for some states through your Department of Agriculture.
+We're happy to answer any questions you have about the program.

 Q. Why should I choose MOSA?